 The fact that you’ve read this entire article indicates that you are a person who will never give up on your dreams.

-Die trying, but NEVER give up.
+NEVER give up.